Class: Puma::DSL

 Cluster mode only.

 Code to run immediately before a worker shuts down (after it has finished processing HTTP requests).
+The worker’s index is passed as an argument.
 These hooks can block if necessary to wait for background operations unknown to Puma to finish before the process terminates.

 This can be called multiple times to add several hooks.